ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

 <p>The rapid review systematically searched scientific articles and found 24 studies that investigated the effect of quarantine on psychological wellbeing particularly for those quarantining for longer periods of time.
 Factors that negatively impacted wellbeing included having a lack of supplies, resources, income, inadequate information, higher health anxiety, boredom and stigma of having the virus.</p>

+{{</spotlight-feature>}}

+{{<spotlight-content title>"Rapid Review of Existing Evidence" image="content-isolation.png"alt=Self Isolation and Wellbeing (Image source:free)>}}
-<p>These Findings led to a series of recommendations on how to implement quarantine, including clear explanations for how long and why people would have to quarantine, ensuring people had basic supplies and trying to minimise the impact on people's income and employment.
+<p>These Findings led to a series of recommendations on how to implement quarantine, including clear explanations for how long and why people would have to quarantine, ensuring people had basic supplies and trying to minimise the impact on people's income and employment.</p>
-COVID-19 pandemic.

  This included giving a clear explanation of how long and why people would need to self-isolate, ensuring people had basic supplies, and trying to minimise the impact on people's income and employment.</p>
 <p><a style="color:white;" href="https://researchportal.ukhsa.gov.uk/en/persons/louise-smith-2/publications/" target="_blank">Author: Louise Smith; UKHSA Research Profile</a></p>
 {{< /spotlight-feature >}}